Quickly exit this site by pressing the Escape key Leave this site

-Before applying, please ensure that you meet our standard eligibility criteria detailed below.
+Before applying, please ensure that you meet the eligibility criteria detailed below.

 You must be able to answer 'Yes' to the following statements:

 Policing is not easy.
-Not only do you need determination and drive but you also need to be as healthy as possible and have a good level of fitness.
+Not only do you need determination and drive but you also need to be healthy and have a good level of fitness.

 Some medical conditions can prevent you from being able to cope with the physical and mental demands of the job.